Reference 13 — Network formation

 write /B/ctrl/0/out:subscribers[] += SUBSCRIBER{ target = /B/actuator }

-The orchestrator issues these on the consumer’s behalf; a device’s firmware or NVS config issues the identical write on boot.
+The orchestrator issues these writes on the consumer’s behalf; a device’s firmware or NVS config issues the identical write on boot.
 Same operation, different driver — there is no privileged “default binding”.

 Delivery to a target is an ordinary write, indistinguishable from a direct one (the target is subscription-unaware at runtime).
 Protection is the two endpoints’ ordinary ACLs, with no extra machinery: